Looking for things to do when spending a weekend in Budapest?

 Where | The Chain Bridge

-With its breathtaking panoramic views over the entire city and its fairytale-like architecture, we quickly realized why it is one of the best known historical sites in Budapest.
+With its breathtaking panoramic views over the entire city and its fairytale-like architecture, we quickly realised why it is one of the best-known historical sites in Budapest.

 Legend has it that the ornate Fisherman’s Bastion owes its name to a medieval guild of fishermen, who were held responsible for preserving this part of the city.

-On the upper terrace, you’ll find seven Hogwarts-like turrets, which symbolize the seven Hungarian tribes that founded contemporary Hungary in 895.
+On the upper terrace, you’ll find seven Hogwarts-like turrets, which symbolise the seven Hungarian tribes that founded contemporary Hungary in 895.

 Where | Fisherman’s Bastion